-Center for University Programs Abroad (Paris)Baylor French Students:
+Center for Undergraduate Programs Abroad (CUPA in Paris)

-Here are the details.
-This next Fall Baylor will send one exchange student to Paris to take part in CUPA’s year-long study abroad program.
-CUPA will place the student in a selected Parisian family and will help him/her to choose and enroll in courses in a number of Parisian universities including the Sorbonne, the Institut Catholique, and the Institut Britannique.
-Subjects include French language and literature, art history, political science, foreign relations, history and philosophy.
-In addition, CUPA has arranged for special language, civilization and theater courses to be taught by Parisian university professors in its headquarters located on the Left Bank at 19, rue Cassette.
-The families are located within Paris and not the suburbs.
+Every fall and/or spring Baylor sends one exchange student to Paris to take part in CUPA’s semester study abroad program.
+It is also possible, upon request, for a Baylor student to study in Paris with CUPA for a full academic year.
+CUPA will place the student in a selected Parisian family and will help him/her to choose and enroll in a wide variety of courses in Parisian universities including the Sorbonne, the Sorbonne Nouvelle, the Institut Catholique, and the Université Paris Nanterre.
+Subjects include French language and literature, art history, foreign relations, history, philosophy, political science and theater.
+CUPA also has a French language writing center program with tutoring and individual projects in language as well as French methodology training.
+CUPA headquarters is located on Paris’ Left Bank at 11, rue Vavin.

 The exchange program is open to Baylor students who are currently freshmen, sophomores and juniors in good standing.
-By May 2014, one must have completed at least the first five semesters of French (including one advanced level French course).
+By May 2018, one must have completed at least the first five semesters of French (including one advanced level French course).
 Preference will be given to sophomores who are declared French majors or minors.
 Other items considered in the decision are the Grade Point Average (GPA), excellence in French and a personal interview.
-Students are expected to commit themselves to spending an academic year (two semesters) in Paris with the Baylor-CUPA exchange program.

-If you are interested, please complete the application form and return it to me, Dr. David Uber, by October 15, 2014.
-The Division of French and Italian will make its decision by November 3, 2014.
-Applications for Spring 2015 are due October 1, 2014.
-Please visit the CIE page for this program here.
+If you are interested, please contact Dr. David Uber (firstname.lastname@example.org) by January 15, 2018 for an application for fall 2018.
+The Division of French and Italian will make its decision by January 31, 2018.
+Applications for Spring 2019 are due October 1, 2018.
+For more information, visit also the CUPA website at: www.cupa.paris.edu.